• Skip to main content

 The Rev. S. Thomas Kincaid III

 Thomas Kincaid is a senior program officer with the Rees-Jones Foundation in Dallas.
 He began ordained ministry at Church of the Incarnation in Dallas and was vice rector there from 2015 until 2022.
-Thomas also served previously as priest-in-charge of two parishes in the Diocese of Northern Indiana.
-He attended Duke Divinity School (M.Div.), where he was a member of the Anglican Episcopal House of Studies.
-Prior to Duke, he spent a year in Washington, D.C., after attending Southern Methodist University, where he earned a B.B.A. in finance and a B.A. in American history.
+Thomas also served previously as priest in charge of two parishes in the Diocese of Northern Indiana.
+He attended Duke Divinity School (M.Div.), where he was a member of the Anglican-Episcopal House of Studies.
+Before then, he spent a year in Washington, D.C., after attending Southern Methodist University, where he earned a B.B.A. in finance and a B.A. in American history.
 Thomas serves as the treasurer of the Living Church Foundation.
 He is married to Dr. Elisabeth Rain Kincaid, and they have two children.

 The Very Rev. Ian Markham